cgandini/Physochlaina_orientalis/README.md

 ## 4- get_repeats.sh: analyze repeats and short repeats (< 100 bp) families using VSEARCH

   This script reports genome content of all repeat types, defined as tandem repeats (TR), short repeats (SR: < 100 bp), intermediate repeats (IntR/IR: 100-1000 bp) and large repeats (LR: > 1000bp).
 In addition, a clustering/family analysis of SR is done using the algorithm included in the VSEARCH tool.
   This script allows you to analyze multiple species.
-However, each species should be in a different fasta file (.fa or .fasta).
+However, each species should be in a different fasta file (**please use .fa extension**).
 If the species have 2 or more chromosomes (or scaffolds), these should be placed in a multifasta file.

   **PRE-REQUISITES (used versions are within parenthesis):**